docker/docs/get-started/index.md

 Welcome!
 We are excited that you want to learn Docker.

 This page contains step-by-step instructions on how to get started with Docker.
-If you prefer to watch a video to learn how to get started, see
+We also recommend the video walkthrough from Dockercon 2020.

 [![How to get started with Docker](images/vid-get-started-pmckee.png)](https://docker.events.cube365.net/docker/dockercon/content/Videos/hgMFTyX5kYKmTPWZo){: target="_blank" class="_”}

-The following Docker Quickstart training module teaches you how to:
+The Docker Quickstart training module teaches you how to:

 1. Set up your Docker environment (on this page)